elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 **Software:** The gear of our toolkit, software training is where you'll gain hands-on experience with the tools that drive life science research forward.

-Each of these resources is interconnected, creating a comprehensive network that supports your journey in the life sciences.
+Each of these resources is valuable training material that supports your teaching approaches in the life sciences.
-As we move forward, remember that each resource is a piece of a larger puzzle, and together, they form a complete picture of the knowledge and skills you need to succeed.

 ![](../../assets/images/04-formats.png)<!-- style="width: 700px;" -->